web app into a DApp

 In this guide, I will use an example web app for the DApp conversion project undertaken by Merunas Grincalaitis.
 He converted his LinkedIn-like app, where you can create an account, follow and unfollow others, and write small messages, into a DApp.

-Find the app here and the code here.
+Find the app here and code here.

 The app has no server since it’s for demonstration purposes only.
 In a real application of this kind, the following functionalities would require a server: